japila-books/spark-sql-internals/docs/spark-sql-catalyst-dsl.md

 analyze: LogicalPlan
 ----

-Resolves attribute references (using link:spark-sql-Optimizer-EliminateSubqueryAliases.adoc[EliminateSubqueryAliases] logical optimization and `SimpleAnalyzer` logical analyzer)
+Resolves attribute references (using spark-sql-Optimizer-EliminateSubqueryAliases.md[EliminateSubqueryAliases] logical optimization and `SimpleAnalyzer` logical analyzer)

 | as
 a| [[as]]